liulch/liulch.github.io/research.md

 4. A Practical Guide to Counterfactual Estimators for Causal Inference with Time-Series Cross-Sectional Data (with Ye Wang and Yiqing Xu), forthcoming at American Journal of Political Science.

 6. A Bayesian Alternative to the Synthetic Control Method (with Xun Pang and Yiqing Xu), Political Analysis.
+[Post-Print] [Pre-Print] [Replication Files]